ansible-lockdown/RHEL8-STIG-Audit/README.md

 ## Feedback required

 - If using nftables or iptables rather than firewalld
-- Rocky fails to update from public repos if enable FIPS due to SSL cert chain
+- RHEL-08-010020 FIPS crypto with ec2 has seen to fail with cert issues.